nomadkitty/ifit-challenge/README.md

 # Testing

-I tested the site in Chrome using Jest
+This app is tested with Jest

 # Installation Instructions